hodgettsp/ces_data/paper.md

 While the `get_decon()` provides a subset of the CES 2019 online survey dataset, the general use of the `cesR` package is to access CES data and the subsetting of any of the CES survey datasets.

 The following presents a vignette of installing `cesR` from its GitHub repository as well as calling and producing a subset of the 2019 CES phone survey dataset.
-This vignette uses functions from the `cesR`, `devtools`, `labelled`, and `dplyr` packages.
+This vignette uses functions from the `cesR`, `devtools` (Wickham et al., 2020), `labelled` (Larmarange, 2020), `dplyr` (Wickham et al., 2020), and `utils` (R Core Team, 2020) packages.

 To begin, install and load the `cesR` package (and all other necessary packages) into RStudio.
 Currently, this is currently only available through the use of the `install_github` function from the `devtools` package (Wickham et al., 2020).
 During installation, RStudio may request to update other packages.
 It is best to press enter with an empty line (see [*3.1 Example 1: Install `cesR`*](#31-example-1-install-cesR)).